kevinbader/dank-selfhosted/README.md

     - [ldns-utils](https://www.nlnetlabs.nl/projects/ldns/about/) for DNSSEC zone signing
     - [dovecot](https://dovecot.org/) for IMAP access
     - [dkimproxy](http://dkimproxy.sourceforge.net/) for [DKIM](http://www.dkim.org/) signing of outgoing mail

+- And some third-party projects not currently in packages:
+    - [synapse](https://github.com/matrix-org/synapse) for running your own [Matrix](https://matrix.org) homeserver
+    - [Tiny Tiny RSS](https://tt-rss.org) as a personal RSS aggregator

 - Encryption Everywhere:
     - Automated DNSSEC with `nsd` and cron tasks using `ldns-signzone` for daily zone re-signing and slave `NOTIFYs`